fusioncharts/dev_centre_docs/chart-guide/chart-configurations/number-format.md

 Click [here](http://jsfiddle.net/fusioncharts/L6bzmLd7/) to edit the above chart.

 A column 2D chart with automatic number formatting looks as the one given above.
-The data for the chart is 12523, 14570.230, 17375 and 18235.79.
-FusionCharts Suite XT automatically formats the number scaling by converting it to K and M.
+The data for the chart is `12523, 14570.230, 17375` and `18235.79`.
+FusionCharts Suite XT automatically formats the number scaling by converting it to `K` and `M`.

 ## Customize thousand and decimal separator